espressif/esp-idf/docs/en/migration-guides/release-5.x/5.0/peripherals.rst

 - The user callback of a GPIO interrupt should no longer read the GPIO interrupt status register to get the GPIO's pin number of triggering the interrupt.
 You should use the callback argument to determine the GPIO's pin number instead.

     - Previously, when a GPIO interrupt occurs, the GPIO's interrupt status register is cleared after calling the user callbacks.
 Thus, it was possible for users to read the GPIO's interrupt status register inside the callback to determine which GPIO was used to trigger the interrupt.
     - However, clearing the interrupt status register after calling the user callbacks can potentially cause edge-triggered interrupts to be lost.
-For example, if an edge-triggered interrupt is (re)triggered while the user callbacks are being called, that interrupt will be cleared without its registered user callback being handled.
+For example, if an edge-triggered interrupt is triggered/retriggered while the user callbacks are being called, that interrupt will be cleared without its registered user callback being handled.
     - Now, the GPIO's interrupt status register is cleared **before** invoking the user callbacks.
 Thus, users can no longer read the GPIO interrupt status register to determine which pin has triggered the interrupt.
 Instead, users should use the callback argument to pass the pin number.

 .. only:: SOC_SDM_SUPPORTED